ShambaC/CU-CS-SEM-6-Scripts/README.md

 ### Do you know me ?
 If not then how the hell did you even get here ? ~PLEASE IGNORE THE REPO.
 THANK YOU.~

+# OBLIGATORY NOTE OF ARCHIVAL
+I completely forgot that I need to archive this repo.
+The exams went good for me and all of my friends.
+But that didn't reduce the hatred I have for PROLOG even a single bit.

+You guys know what.
+It is kinda sad to archive this repo.
+This is the last one for my college.
+A few days from now, I will have my project presentation and that will be the last day of my college.
+I am gonna miss a few of my friends.
+I made some nice friends in the college.
+It was fun.
+1 and a half year was fun.
+The rest half I was playing games at my home lol.
+Good bye guys.
+The next time I make a repo like this would be in quite a while for my masters.
+I don't know if I will make it.
+Whether I will make friends in Uni.
+I don't know.
+Let's see.
+Wish me luck guys.